iterative/dvc.org/content/docs/command-reference/plots/diff.md

 ## Description

-This command is a way to visualize the difference between metrics among experiments in the <abbr>repository</abbr> history.
+This command is a way to visualize the "difference" between metrics among experiments in the <abbr>repository</abbr> history, by plotting multiple versions of the metrics.

+> Note that unlike `dvc metrics diff`, this command does not calculate numeric
+> differences between metric file values.

 `revisions` are Git commit hashes, tag, or branch names.
 If none are specified, `dvc plots diff` compares targets currently present in the
 <abbr>workspace</abbr> (uncommitted changes) with their latest committed
 versions (required).
-A single specified revision results in plotting the difference between the workspace and that version.
+A single specified revision results in comparing the workspace and that version.

 Note that any number of `revisions` can be provided, and the resulting plot shows all of them in a single output.